Purchasing Radioactive Materials

 Approval of all orders is still required before the order is placed with the supplier.
 Permit Holders who place orders before approval is received, may be subject to disciplinary action as per the U of T Radiation Safety Procedures and Policies manual.

-All orders for radioactive materials require the following minimum information for approval by Radiation Protection Services:
+All orders for radioactive materials require the following minimum information for approval by Radiation Protection Service:

 1. Permit number